-On the 5GHz things get a bit complicated.
-On paper, the RAX120 features the 8-streams (8×8) Wi-Fi 6 setup.
+On the 5GHz, things get a bit complicated.
+The RAX120 features the 8-streams (8×8) Wi-Fi 6 setup on paper.
 However, this is only true when you use the 80MHz channel width — where a single stream can deliver 600Mbps.

 If you use the new 160MHz channel width — where a single stream can deliver 1.2Gbps — the RAX120 now only works in a 4×4 setup.
 It can only handle 160MHz in 80+80 mode).
 So, in terms of number, no matter how you want to define its streams, this router always has the top speed on the 5GHz band of 4.8Gbps.

 In real-world usage, it gets a bit thorny when Wi-Fi 5 clients are involved.